House Titles

 HG Countess of the House, Heidi Barbara Hemler-Trotzer

-HG Count of Catherlough, Gregory A Fornbacher
+HG Earl of Catherlough, Gregory A Fornbacher

 HG Earl of Eindhoven Luzt, John Hull Pothoven